abc-rp/dob/docs/ontology.md

 Inferences derived from ML Pipelines may be described using the [MLFlow2PROV](#mlflow2prov) or [DLProv](#dlprov) models.

-## All Classes
+## DOB Classes

 The following classes are documented in more detail [here](../voc/index.ttl).

 #### dob:Result
-The Result of an Activity.
+The Result is an OWL union of the Entity and Activity.
 This class is limited to distinct data points and does not represent collections or aggregations of data.

+#### dob:SoftwarePipeline
+A software-based workflow or pipeline that can be used by an Activity, specializing prov:Plan.

+#### dob:CodeRepository
+A repository (e.g., Git) containing source code for a software pipeline.

+#### dob:CodeRevision
+A specific tagged release of code in from a repository.

 ## DOB Properties